slothbear/LCMax/readme.md

 ![tiny chat window](images/tiny_chat.png)

 * Close your Farmville window.
 * Drag the link below (labeled "LCmax") to your bookmark bar (or anywhere in your bookmarks).
+  * NOTE: Don't click the link.
+That does nothing.
+Drag it!
-If that doesn't make sense watch this [tutorial video](https://www.youtube.com/watch?v=-E6h7Z5fPlg) that demonstrates the dragging process.
+  * If that doesn't make sense watch this [tutorial video](https://www.youtube.com/watch?v=-E6h7Z5fPlg) that demonstrates the dragging process.

 <a href="javascript: var styleElement = document.createElement('style');document.head.appendChild(styleElement);var styleSheet = styleElement.sheet;styleSheet.insertRule('._3ss {display: none;}');styleSheet.insertRule('.uiScrollableAreaWrap { max-height: 540px !important; }');">LCmax</a>